This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Harvesting and Pruning Herbs

-- Pruning techniques: Cut stems at a 45-degree angle above leaf nodes to avoid damage and encourage bushy growth.
+- Pruning techniques: Snip just above leaf nodes at a 45-degree angle to encourage bushy growth.

 Fall Herb Gardening Calendar